 I was thinking about this as I read the opening sentences to Justice Ray Finkelstein’s opening remarks in his long-awaited Australian media inquiry.
 “There is common ground among all those who think seriously about the role of the news media and about journalistic ethics,” began his Lordship, before he proceeded to list the steps along this “common ground”.
 These were journalism’s “essential role” in democracy, its need to be “fair and accurate”, its powerful effect on the political system, its ability to cause harm, its accountability, and its code of ethics.

-But this supposed consensus mixes up concepts of media with concepts of journalism, a mistake rarely made by news proprietors, managing directors and senior editors.
-All of these actors do not necessarily share Finkelstein’s assumptions though they do think seriously about the news media (less so about journalist ethics).
-Finkelstein leaves out one crucial fact in his “common ground”: that is, the need for news media to make a profit to thrive.
-Independent media like Crikey and New Matilda would be the closest in Australia that adhere to Finkelstein’s model but neither are big money-spinning ventures that must bow to corporate pressures.
-The large daily metropolitan mastheads by contrast are huge commercial operations with large profit and circulation imperatives, while chasing audiences out of the heavy-duty but fading world of print into the more uncertain terrain of online media.
+But this mixes up concepts of media with journalism, a mistake rarely made by news proprietors, managing directors and senior editors.
+Finkelstein leaves out one crucial fact in his “common ground”: the need for news media to make a profit.
+Independent media like Crikey and New Matilda would be the closest in Australia that adhere to Finkelstein’s model but neither are big money-spinning ventures bowing to corporate pressures.
+The large daily metropolitan mastheads are huge commercial operations with large profit and circulation imperatives, while chasing audiences out of the heavy-duty but fading world of print into the more uncertain terrain of online media.